wso2/product-apim/product-scenarios/8-analyze-usage-of-apis-for-business-insights/8.4-business-insights-for-an-api-develeoper-based-on-general-details/8.4.1-view-published-apis-count-during-a-selected-time-period/README.md

-# 8.5.1 View API Usage by Applications.
+# 8.4.1 View Published APIs Count during a Selected Time Period.

 ## When to use this approach